QuentinRougemont/EASYstrata/README.md

 this will:

 *    Perform TE annotation using **repeatmodeller** (de-novo prediction) and **repeatMasker**
 *    Perform gene prediction on the softmasked genome using **BRAKER** (with or without RNAseq).
 *    Evaluate the quality of the gene prediction (mainly using **BUSCO**)
 *    Run **GeneSpace** between your genomes (and eventual ancestral genome) to infer broad pattern of synteny.
 This includes the inference of single copy orthologs by **orthofinder**
 *    Run **minimap** between genes to infer gene synteny
 *    Run **paml** to estimate synonymous divergence (d<sub>S</sub>) between the sequences/regions of interest
 *   Perform various plots:
     *   circos plot,
-    *         dS along the genome,
+    *   d<sub>S<sub> along the genome,
     *   ideogram,
     *   etc. (example plots are given below)
-*    Infer the most likely number of evolutionary strata using a changepoint analysis and produce plots with the results:
+*    Infer the most likely number of evolutionary strata using a changepoint analysis:
     *   estimates most likely number of strata (model weight)  ,
     *   use Bayes-Factors to assess differences among strata ,
-    *         plot changepoint location and uncertainty, convergence of the MCMC, other diagnostic plots
+    *   plot changepoint location and uncertainty, convergence of the MCMC, other diagnostic plots,
-    *         plot circos colored based on numbers of strata
+    *   plot circos colored based on numbers of strata,
-    *         plot ideogram colored based on numbers of strata
+    *   plot ideogram colored based on numbers of strata,
-    *         plot strata numbers along the genome and along ancestral order
+    *   plot strata numbers along the genome and along ancestral order.

 The following options allow you to run only certain parts of the workflow.